-This period also saw the broad elimination of colonialism worldwide, as dozens of states regained their independence and the influence of European powers began to fade.
-Faced with varying degrees of readiness – both political and economic – these new nations relied on international law and organizations for development assistance, ensuring a level playing field with the global superpowers, and now representing a majority of the nations in the world – both in terms of population and number of countries.
+This period also saw the broad elimination of colonialism worldwide, as dozens of states regained their independence, and the influence of European powers began to fade.
+Faced with varying degrees of readiness – both political and economic – these new nations relied on international law and organizations for development assistance, ensuring a level playing field with the global superpowers and now representing a majority of the nations in the world – both in terms of population and number of countries.

 The socialist states in the UN pushed to drive self-determination and racial equality during this period.
 They used the overwhelming number of new nations in the UN General Assembly to make strides in that arena.
-The UN Covenants on Human Rights and the UN Declaration on Friendly Relations, and the UN New International Economic Order began establishing a legal framework of rules and objectives to protect and enhance the developing nations.
+The UN Covenants on Human Rights and the UN Declaration on Friendly Relations, and the UN New International Economic Order began establishing a legal framework of rules and objectives to protect and enhance developing nations.

 Post-Cold War Period

-As a result of the disproportionate power exercised by the US and the emergence of a regional political and economic central government in Europe through the EU, the UN has seen its influence and impacts diminish over the last 25 years.
+As a result of the disproportionate power exercised by the US and the emergence of a regional political and central economic government in Europe through the EU, the UN has seen its influence and impacts diminish over the last 25 years.
 There continues to be a move to globalization, which is being resisted at the national level.
 The recent vote by the UK to leave the EU is a sign that perhaps the highly structured enforced international governance approach represented by the EU may not be embraced by sovereign states.

-The Cold War saw a tension between East and West, and the post-Cold War era is seeing international law conflict emerging between North and South – the developed and the developing nations.
-These tensions, which have their seed in the colonial period, have become more pronounced as Northern nations begin to focus on environmentally conscious and sustainable development, limiting access to cheap but environmentally damaging technology for the emerging nations.
+The Cold War saw tension between East and West, and the post-Cold War era is seeing international law conflict emerging between North and South – the developed and the developing nations.
+These tensions, which have their seed in the colonial period, have become more pronounced as Northern nations focus on environmentally conscious and sustainable development, limiting access to cheap but environmentally damaging technology for emerging nations.

 One emerging trend in the post-Cold War period is integrating multiple bodies of law in treaties and agreements.
 Historically, a treaty or trade agreement focused on one element: human rights, environmental protection, weapons limitations or tariffs, and trade.
 However, the new trend balances these formerly separate and often conflicting elements into holistic and integrated agreements.